Nudged Elastic Band in Topological Data Analysis: Conclusion

 \section{Conclusion}

 We have introduced a method for finding structure in high-dimensional Euclidean data sets.
 Following Morse theory, we use the nudged elastic band method to sample cells from the analogue of the Morse complex determined by the density function.
 We produce a nested family of CW complex models representing the dense regions of the data.
-We test the approach on a variety of data sets and find compact complexes revealing important nonlinear patterns, suggesting that the method may be a helpful tool for understanding new data sets.
+We test the approach on social network, optical image, and range image data sets and find compact complexes revealing important nonlinear patterns.
+Moreover, we discover new topological structure, the horizontal flow circle, in a data set of optical flow patches.

 \appendixpage